enkidevs/curriculum/spreadsheets/intermediate/add-ons/useful-add-ons-ii.md

 You can set the program to automatically generate data when new forms are submitted so you can have a streamlined process.

-For more information on `Autocrat` visit the `G Suite Marketplace` or check the links in the "Learn More" section.
+For more information on `Autocrat` visit the `G Suite Marketplace` or check the links in the "Learn more" section.

 ### Flubaroo